OWASP/CheatSheetSeries/cheatsheets/HTTP_Headers_Cheat_Sheet.md

 The HTTP `X-XSS-Protection` response header is a feature of Internet Explorer, Chrome, and Safari that stops pages from loading when they detect reflected cross-site scripting (XSS) attacks.

+WARNING: Even though this header can protect users of older web browsers that don't yet support CSP, in some cases, this header can create XSS vulnerabilities in otherwise safe websites [source](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection).

 #### Recommendation

+Use a Content Security Policy (CSP) that disables the use of inline JavaScript ('unsafe-inline').

 Do not set this header or explicitly turn it off.
 > `X-XSS-Protection: 0`